Use the Edit – Find function located in the browser to search within this document.

 Short Term Disability benefits on the ExxonMobil Disability Plan

-A. The Plan pays benefits while you are unable to work because of a disability.
+The Plan pays benefits while you are unable to work because of a disability.
 Different schedules of benefits apply for industrial and non-industrial disabilities.
 The amount and duration of benefits depends on a number of factors.
 Coverage under other benefit plans continues according to the terms of those plans while you receive short-term disability benefits.

 Short-term disability benefits and a family and medical leave act (FMLA) absence will run concurrently if all eligibility provisions for both are met.